 Summing up, the three museums I chose are very central and accessible.
 If you are organized enough, you will be able to schedule the Anne Frank’s House for the first day.
 After spending one hour in the museum, you will be free to explore one of the most famous neighborhoods in the city, the Joordan.
 There, you will see the beautiful canals and little houses, try the traditional apple pie and much more.
 You can read my blog about the neighborhoods in Amsterdam to find out what else to visit.

 On the second day, after spending about two-three hours in the Moco and Van Gogh museums combined, you will be in the Museumplein, where the Rijksmuseum is located.
 As the name already says, the royal museum looks like a castle and is a must-see, even if you don’t have the time to visit their inside collection.
 From the Museumplein, you can easily walk to the Vondelpark, De Pijp, Leidseplein, and much more.

-Read my other blogs to know the best places to eat and visit in those neighborhoods.
+On my Instagram Feed you can find the best places to eat and visit in those neighborhoods.
 Do you still have questions?
 Let me know in the comments!